5 Steps to Ensuring Vendor Compliance

 Develop Comprehensive Contracts

 Clear and enforceable contracts are the foundation of any successful vendor relationship.
+They are also important for any case where something goes wrong in a vendor relationship.
 Ensure your contracts include:

 • Detailed scope of work: Clearly outline the services or products the vendor will provide.